opeik/tekken-handbook/Basics/Throws.md

 {: .no_toc }
 # Throws
-It can be challenging to break through the guard of extremely defensive players (also known as turtling).
+It can be challenging to break through the guard of defensive players (this playstyle is known as turtling).
 One method to opening up opponents is by using throws.
-Throws cannot be blocked, and most are high (except a handful which are mid).
+Throws are high (except for special throws), but cannot be blocked and must be broken.
 Because throws ignore guard, they are a reliable option against turtling, or to mix up your offence.

 {: .no_toc }